-Olivet University's College of Journalism Washington DC extension campus held a series of lectures on public speaking by Ms. Marilou Donahue during the Winter quarter.
+Olivet University's School of Media and Communication Washington DC extension campus held a series of lectures on public speaking by Ms. Marilou Donahue during the Winter quarter.
 Students have gained much confidence in their abilities to speak in public.

-Olivet College of Journalism students sought inspiration in a field trip to the U.S. Capitol and the Library of Congress in Washington D.C., hosted by Olivet alumni.
+Olivet School of Media and Communication students sought inspiration in a field trip to the U.S. Capitol and the Library of Congress in Washington D.C., hosted by Olivet alumni.

-International students from Olivet University's College of Journalism are seeking opportunities this summer to serve in the news and journalism industry.
-Through Olivet College of Journalism's internship program, international students can thrive in gaining experience while putting their foreign language skills to use.
+International students from Olivet University's School of Media and Communication are seeking opportunities this summer to serve in the news and journalism industry.
+Through Olivet School of Media and Communication's internship program, international students can thrive in gaining experience while putting their foreign language skills to use.